Highly rated local moving companies for Lubbock to Kansas City moves

 - Kansas City’s population is about 93% greater than Lubbock.

-- Kansas City's public transportation has a score of 4 out of 10 versus Lubbock's lower score of 3.
+- Kansas City’s public transportation score of 4 out of 10 is higher than Lubbock’s score of 3.

 - Kansas City is less walkable than Lubbock with a score of 35 out of 100 vs Lubbock’s 39 out of 100.

-- Kansas City has a bike-friendliness score 35 out of 100, which means it isn't as accessible to and safe for cyclists as Lubbock, which has a score of 43 out of 100.
+- Kansas City has a bike-friendliness score of 35 out of 100, which means it isn’t as accessible or safe for cyclists as Lubbock, which has a score of 43.

 - Kansas City’s crime rate is higher than Lubbock with a score of 58.4 compared to Lubbock’s 50.39.
 This means that Kansas City neighborhoods are safer than 58.4% of all U.S. neighborhoods, and Lubbock neighborhoods are safer than 50.39%.